adammagyarbene/ews/README.md

 Using deep learning and neural networks, we'll be able to classify benign and malignant skin diseases, which may help the doctor diagnose cancer at an earlier stage.
 In this tutorial, we will make a skin disease classifier that tries to distinguish between benign (nevus and seborrheic keratosis) and malignant (melanoma) skin diseases from only photographic images using TensorFlow framework in Python.

+## Keras

+Keras is the high-level API of the TensorFlow platform.
+It provides an approachable, highly-productive interface for solving machine learning (ML) problems, with a focus on modern deep learning.
+Keras covers every step of the machine learning workflow, from data processing to hyperparameter tuning to deployment.
+It was developed with a focus on enabling fast experimentation.

+With Keras, you have full access to the scalability and cross-platform capabilities of TensorFlow.
+You can run Keras on a TPU Pod or large clusters of GPUs, and you can export Keras models to run in the browser or on mobile devices.
+You can also serve Keras models via a web API.

+## NumPy

+NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

+## Pandas

+Pandas is a software library written for the Python programming language for data manipulation and analysis.
+In particular, it offers data structures and operations for manipulating numerical tables and time series.

+## MatPlotLib

+Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
+It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits

 ## Block2
 For this tutorial, we'll be using only a small part of ISIC archive dataset, the below function downloads and extract the dataset into a new data folder.